zilliztech/akcio/README.md

     - Store

         - Vector Store: You need to prepare the service of vector database in advance.
 For example, you can refer to [Milvus Documents](https://milvus.io/docs) or [Zilliz Cloud](https://zilliz.com/doc/quick_start) to learn about how to start a Milvus service.
-        - Scalar Store (Optional): This is optional, only work when elastic is enabled in operation.
-To prepare the Elasticsearch service, you can refer to its [official document](https://www.elastic.co/).
+        - Scalar Store (Optional): This is optional, only work when `USE_SCALAR` is true in [configuration](./src/store/config.py).
+If this is enabled (i.e. USE_SCALAR=True), the default scalar store will use [Elastic](https://www.elastic.co/).
+In this case, you need to prepare the Elasticsearch service in advance.
         - Memory Store: You need to prepare the database for memory storage as well.
 By default, the memory store uses [Postgresql](https://www.postgresqltutorial.com) which requires installation.

         The store will use [default store configs](./src/store/config.py).